(All amounts expressed in US dollars, unless otherwise stated)

 Non-GAAP Financial Measures

-The items marked with a "(1)" are alternative performance measures and readers should refer to Non-GAAP Financial Measures in the Company's Management's Discussion and Analysis for the year ended December 31, 2020 as filed on SEDAR and as available on the Company's website for further details.
+The items marked with a "(1)" are alternative performance measures and readers should refer to Non-GAAP Financial Measures in the Company's Management's Discussion and Analysis for the nine months ended September 30, 2022, as filed on SEDAR and as available on the Company's website for further details.

 (1) Alternative performance measures; please refer to “Non-GAAP Financial Measures” at the end of this release.